-If you use a dehumidifier during the winter inside your basement in order to prevent the growth of mold, your need for the machine will depend on the type of temperatures that are typically experienced in the region you live in, along with a few other factors.
-If you live in a climate that is extremely cold, there is really no reason to use a dehumidifier during the winter because it will quickly become impossible to use it in all likelihood.
-This is because of the way these machines work.
-The entire point of their existence is to pull moisture out of the air and in order to do that, they hold the moisture inside their coils and then release it into an enclosed system.
-If you are trying to use one in temperatures that are well below freezing, the coils will ultimately freeze up and the machine will stop working.
-Therefore, they are rather pointless if you are using them in a severely cold climate.
+If you live in a very cold climate, there’s really no reason to use a dehumidifier during the winter.
+This is because of the way a dehumidifier works.
+The entire point of a dehumidifier is to pull moisture out of the air.
+In order to do that, they hold the moisture inside their coils and then release it into an enclosed system.
+If you try to use one in freezing temperatures, the coils will ultimately freeze up and the machine will stop working.
+Therefore, they are rather pointless to use in a severely cold climate.

-However, if you have a home that is located in an area that is typically rather warm, even during the winter, you might find it necessary to use a dehumidifier.
-With that being said, you still don’t need to use one unless you have a lot of moisture content in a particular room or you live in an area that experiences a lot of high relative humidity on a near-constant basis.
+However, if you live where it’s warm even during winter, you might find it necessary to use a dehumidifier.
+However, you still don’t need to use one unless you have a lot of moisture in a particular room, or you live in an area that experiences a lot of high relative humidity on a near-constant basis.
 In these cases, you should probably be using a dehumidifier almost year-round.
-If you happen to live in a climate that is much dryer, you can probably get away with only using the dehumidifier during warmer months.
+If you live in a climate that is drier, you can probably get away with only using the dehumidifier during warmer months.